FedHK-MVFC: Federated Heat Kernel Multi-View Clustering: Abstract

 \section{Abstract}

-In the realm of distributed AI and privacy-focused medical applications, we propose a framework for multi-view clustering that links quantum field theory with federated healthcare analytics.
-Our method uses heat-kernel coefficients from spectral analysis to convert Euclidean distances into geometry-aware similarity measures, capturing the structure of diverse medical data.
-We lay this out through the Heat Kernel Distance (HKD) transformation with convergence guarantees.
-Two algorithms are developed: Heat Kernel-Enhanced Multi-View Fuzzy Clustering (HK-MVFC) for central analysis, and Federated Heat Kernel Multi-View Fuzzy Clustering (FedHK-MVFC) for secure, privacy-preserving learning across hospitals using differential privacy and secure aggregation to facilitate HIPAA-compliant collaboration.
-Tests on synthetic datasets of cardiovascular patients show an 8-12\% increase in clustering accuracy, 70\% reduced communication, and 98.2\% efficiency retention over centralized methods.
-Validated on 10,000 patient records across two hospitals, it proves useful for collaborative phenotyping involving ECG, cardiac imaging, and behavioral data.
-Our theoretical contributions include update rules with proven convergence, adaptive view weighting, and privacy-preserving protocols.
-This presents a new standard for geometry-aware federated learning in healthcare, turning advanced math into workable solutions for analyzing sensitive medical data while ensuring both rigor and clinical relevance.
+In the realm of distributed artificial intelligence (AI) and privacy-focused medical applications, this paper proposes a multi-view clustering framework that links quantum field theory with federated healthcare analytics.
+The method uses heat kernel coefficients from spectral analysis to convert Euclidean distances into geometry-aware similarity measures that capture the structure of diverse medical data.
+The framework is presented through the heat kernel distance (HKD) transformation, which has convergence guarantees.
+Two algorithms have been developed: The first, Heat Kernel-Enhanced Multi-View Fuzzy Clustering (HK-MVFC), is used for central analysis.
+The second, Federated Heat Kernel Multi-View Fuzzy Clustering (FedHK-MVFC), is used for secure, privacy-preserving learning across hospitals.
+FedHK-MVFC uses differential privacy and secure aggregation to enable HIPAA-compliant collaboration.
+Tests on synthetic cardiovascular patient datasets demonstrate increased clustering accuracy, reduced communication, and retained efficiency compared to centralized methods.
+After being validated on 10,000 synthetic patient records across two hospitals, the methods proved useful for collaborative phenotyping involving electrocardiogram (ECG) data, cardiac imaging data, and behavioral data.
+The proposed methods' theoretical contributions include update rules with proven convergence, adaptive view weighting, and privacy-preserving protocols.
+These contributions establish a new standard for geometry-aware federated learning in healthcare, translating advanced mathematics into practical solutions for analyzing sensitive medical data while ensuring rigor and clinical relevance.

 \textbf{Keywords:} Federated learning, Multi-view clustering, Heat kernel methods, Privacy-preserving healthcare, Medical data analysis, Quantum field theory, Distributed machine learning